karen-yang/word_cloud_messenger/README.md

 * [Your Facebook Information](https://www.facebook.com/dyi/?x=AdkfBxkFViVpae-m&referrer=yfi_settings) - Go to your Facebook Information Page

+* Deselect all.
+Select "Messages".
+Select Format to be HTML.
+Select your ideal Data Range.

-* Deselect all, Select "Messages", Click "Create File".
+* Click "Create File".
 It will download your entire chat history on Messenger, including text. images, hyperlinks.
 We will only use text data.

 * Wait for 5-15 minutes until it completes downloading and sends you a notification.
 * After downloading the file, unzip and navigate into the directory (facebook-[username])